bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 Overall, the best performing model overall appeared to the logistic regression model.

-One limitation of this dataset is the small sample size after we removed the null values.
+One limitation of this dataset is the small sample size after null values were removed.
 Another limitation of the dataset is that the deceased proportion of individuals was nearly two times those who survived in the dataset which will skew the results.
 The models tend to be better here at predicting not survived vs. survived.
 This is likely explained by the fact that our dataset had 2 times the amount of people deceased vs. survived so there was a smaller amount of data to help predict the survived categories.

-I used three different methods, Logistic Regression, Random Forest Classification, and Support Vector Machine Classification.
+Three different methods were used including Logistic Regression, Random Forest Classification, and Support Vector Machine Classification.
 The best performing model was Logistic Regression followed closely by Support Vector Machines.
 The Random Forest models performed the worst.
-Feature selection clearly improved the results of all of the models based on their Precision, Recall, and F1 scores.
+Feature selection improved the results of all of the models based on their Precision, Recall, and F1 scores.

 For further modeling, more data points would need to be contributed to fine tune the algorithms although the results to date are promising.

-__To view more specifics on the coding and project, please refer to my GitHub repository.__
+__To view more specifics on the coding and project, please refer to the GitHub repository.__